lpego/mzb-suite/docs/source/files/installing.rst

 Install libraries locally
 -------------------------

-If you prefer to install the project directly in your local environment or just want to use the functions in your own scripts, you can download the project's  repository.
+If you prefer to install the project directly in your local environment or just want to use the functions in your own scripts, you can download the repo and install it as a Python package.
-The project is currently hosted on the `Swiss Data Science Center <https://datascience.ch>`__ GitLab server, you can find the repository here:
+The project is hosted on the `Swiss Data Science Center <https://datascience.ch>`__ GitLab server, you can find the repository here:

     .. rst-class:: center